-This recipe stems from the recipe I came across yesterday over at Kitchen Trials.
+These delicious cake donuts were inspired by the recipe I came across over at Kitchen Trials.
 Her photos look amazing, and I knew immediately that I HAD to try this one out, and soon.
-My 20 week pregnant self could not resist warm, fresh, cake donuts, from scratch.
-Nope.
-Couldn’t resist.
-I managed for about one day, and that was it.
-Another pound gained.
+My 20-weeks-pregnant self could not resist warm, fresh, cake donuts, from scratch.

 Drizzle the butter into the flour mixture and stir until it is crumbly.

 Next, pour in the egg/milk/half-and-half, and stir until a ball forms.

 Turn out onto a lightly floured counter, and knead by hand for about 2 minutes, or until it starts to become smooth.